EladB1/swervec/README.md

 > You don't have to use the parameter names, but those names are common practice in C, which is an inspiration for this language.

+The only code allowed outside of a function are variable declarations (including arrays).
+Any variables declared outside of a function will be global; while any variables inside a function are local to the function.

 ### Built-ins

 There are built-in variables, functions, and prototypes in order to make development easier.
 These names are reserved so re-defining them is an error.